Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T2S8.png)

-Connect the battery protection module using the battery cable to the Battery Connector.
+Solder the Battery Cables and Battry Connector to the Battery Protection Module.
 Use the Electronic System Architecture.

 ### Step 9: DC / DC Converter